 - Link-Up provides eligible low-income consumers living on Tribal lands with a one-time discount of up to $100 on the initial installation or activation of a wireline or wireless telephone for the primary residence.

-- Federal Lifeline support in the amount of $9.25 per month will be made available to qualifying low-income consumers.
+- Federal Lifeline support will be made available to qualifying low-income consumers.
 Additional federal Lifeline support of up to $25 per month will be made available to eligible residents of Tribal lands.
 The total Lifeline support cannot exceed the Residential Local Line Charge.

 For more information on Link Up and Lifeline, please contact your local phone company.